Species Introduction

 ✓ Expert Tip

-Regular water changes of 20-30% weekly can help maintain these parameters and promote a healthy environment.
+Regular water changes of 20-30% weekly can help maintain stable parameters and improve the overall health of your discus.

-Q: How often should I feed juvenile discus fish?
+Q: How often should I feed juvenile discus?

 ✓ Expert Tip

-Q: What are the best tank mates for juvenile discus fish?
+Q: What are the best tank mates for juvenile discus?

 ✓ Expert Tip